cogdog/truwriter/README.md

 ## Examples in Action

-Here's some places you can see others putting the TRU Writer Theme in action:
+Beyond [the demo site used as a pre-made import](https://lab.cogdogblog.com/writer/), some places you can see others putting the TRU Writer theme in action include:

 * [30,000,000 ACA Stories](http://bones.cogdogblog.com/30million/) (archived)
 * [Alan Levine’s Publications for a portfolio](http://cogdogpapers.trubox.ca/)